This document is only relevant to the ePot.V3 series of electronic stepped attenuator & preamp controller and V3 model preamps.

-All of Tortuga Audio’s preamp’s are controlled by a software driven microcontroller which is a type of embedded microprocessor widely used in commercial, industrial and consumer equipment.
+All of Tortuga Audio’s preamp’s are controlled by a microcontroller which is a type of embedded microprocessor widely used in commercial, industrial and consumer equipment.
 The software running on the microcontroller is referred to as “firmware”.

 Firmware is a class of computer software that controls a specific hardware device and is typically stored in that devices’s read only memory.
 By its nature firmware is neither easy to erase nor is it easy to replace or update especially as compared to software applications that run on a personal computer.
 Firmware usually runs directly on a microcontroller’s “bare metal” without any intervening operating system.

 The simple reality is that all software have bugs.
 Most of the time the casual owner of equipment can ignore them.
 But sometimes the bug is significant and needs to be fixed.
 And sometimes we simply make improvements and add features you might like to have.
 In either cause, the only way to get the fix or improvement into your machine is to do a firmware update.

 Firmware for the ePot.V3 is common to both the Mini and the Max.
 That means there’s a unified common source code used for both the Mini and the Max.
 The firmware versions shown in the changelog below reflect this commonality and applies to both the Mini and Max.

 However, the Mini uses a 64 pin microcontroller while the Max uses a 100 pin microcontroller and each uses difference pins than the other.
 Moreover, certain functionality present in the Max is not present in the Mini.
 As a result, the firmware download files for the Mini and Max are NOT identical and are NOT interchangeable.
 You must download the Mini firmware file for the Mini and the Max firmware file for the Max.